stanley-gu/standardsCh/chapter.md

 #### JDesigner

-One of the first visualization tools, JDesigner [@Sauro:Omics] also implements a traditional way to depict networks (see Figure 3) using a pictorial representation to indicate substances and reactions.
+One of the first visualization tools, JDesigner [@Sauro:Omics] also implements a traditional way to depict networks (see Figure \ref{Figure:jdesigner}) using a pictorial representation to indicate substances and reactions.
 JDesigner also employs Bezier curves to represent arcs in an attempt to make the diagrams similar to the notation found in many molecular biology text books.
 CellDesigner and JDesigner connect to the Systems Biology Workbench (SBW) for simulation support.

 ![Example of JDesigner's visual format\label{Figure:jdesigner}](images/JDesigner1.eps)